CosmWasm/sylvia-book/src/basics/error_handling.md

 ## Use custom error

 Our error is defined.
-Now let's add new `ExecMsg` variant.
+Now let's add a new `ExecMsg` variant.

 ```rust,noplayground
 use cosmwasm_std::{Response, StdResult};